Blazam-App/docs.blazam.org/docsource/admin/settings/system.md

 ## Manage Web Application

+### Restart Web Application
-`Restart Web Application` - Restarts the entire web application.
+Restarts the entire web application.
 All connected users will be disconnected and must log in again.
 Use this when system changes require a full application restart.

 !!! warning

     Restarting the application will disconnect all active users.
 Ensure users are notified before performing this action.

+### Google Analytics ID
-`Google Analytics ID` - Your Google Analytics 4 (GA4) measurement ID for tracking website analytics.
+Your Google Analytics 4 (GA4) measurement ID for tracking website analytics.
 This should be in the format `G-XXXXXXXXXX`.
 Leave blank to disable analytics tracking.

+### Encryption Seed String
-`Encryption Seed String` - A read-only field displaying the encryption key seed used by Blazam to secure sensitive data.
+A read-only field displaying the encryption key seed used by Blazam to secure sensitive data.
 This value is generated during installation and cannot be modified.

 !!! important